amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"Observation Data: Integral`" returns the integral of the field quantity over the region specified

+* `"Observation Data: Minimum`" and `"Observation Data: Maximum`" returns the minimum (respectively maximum) of the field quantity over the region specified

 .. code-block:: xml

   <ParameterList name="Observation Data">